d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 13
-Use the command `rename` twice to rename all files so no capitals exist anymore in any of the filenames.
+Use the command `rename` twice to rename all files so no capitals exist anymore in any of the filenames from the previous exercise.

 ## Task 14
 Make sure you are located in your homedirectory (~). <br/>